University campus in Oregon

 The Willamette Valley region, encompassing Salem and Corvallis, offers additional IT employment opportunities in government and education sectors.
 Students should consult the (BLS State Data for Oregon) for detailed occupational employment statistics and wage data by industry and region.
 For IT careers specifically, explore related fields through Information Systems in Oregon and Cybersecurity in Oregon programs that often partner with these major employers.
 The Oregon Higher Education Coordinating Commission (Oregon Higher Education Coordinating Commission) provides additional resources on employer partnerships and work-based learning opportunities throughout the state.

-Information Technology Transfer Pathways in Oregon
+Transfer Pathways for Information Technology Degrees in Oregon

 State Transfer System

 Oregon's structured transfer system streamlines pathways from community colleges to four-year universities.
 The Oregon Transfer Module enables seamless transfer of general education credits across eligible institutions, eliminating redundancy and accelerating degree completion.
-With 9 community colleges and 2-year institutions offering IT associate degrees, students can complete foundational coursework at lower cost—with average tuition at institutions like Portland Community College ($4,608), Chemeketa Community College ($4,545), and Mt.
-Hood Community College ($4,392)—before transferring to bachelor's programs at institutions like Portland State University ($8,694) or University of Oregon.
+With 9 community colleges and 2-year institutions offering IT associate degrees, students can complete foundational coursework at lower cost, with average tuition at institutions like Portland Community College ($4,608), Chemeketa Community College ($4,545), and Mt.
+Hood Community College ($4,392), before transferring to bachelor's programs at institutions like Portland State University ($8,694) or University of Oregon.

 How Transfers Work

 Community colleges maintain articulation agreements with four-year institutions, ensuring IT coursework credits count toward bachelor's degrees.
-Students completing an associate degree can typically transfer as juniors, reducing overall degree costs and time.
+Students completing an associate degree can transfer as juniors, reducing overall degree costs and time.
 The Oregon Higher Education Coordinating Commission coordinates these agreements and maintains transfer-friendly policies.
 Additionally, Oregon residents may qualify for the Oregon Opportunity Grant, a need-based financial aid program that supports eligible students at both community colleges and universities.
 Explore related transfer-friendly programs including Information Systems in Oregon, Cybersecurity in Oregon, and Network Administration in Oregon to customize your pathway.
 For detailed transfer information, visit institution admission offices or the Oregon Higher Education Coordinating Commission website.

-Why Study Information Technology in Oregon?
+Why Pursue an Information Technology Degree in Oregon?

 Industry & Workforce